swiss/fedlex-jolux/doc/classified_compilation.md

 # Classified Compilation (CC)

-The *Classified Compilation (CC)* (also known as Systematic Compilation) is according to the [lexicon of parliamentary terms](https://www.parlament.ch/en/%C3%BCber-das-parlament/parlamentsw%C3%B6rterbuch/parlamentsw%C3%B6rterbuch-detail?WordId=216) a regularly updated and revised collection of the legislative resources of the Official Compilation arranged under subject headings.
+The *Classified Compilation (CC)* (also known as Systematic Compilation) is according to the [lexicon of parliamentary terms](https://www.parlament.ch/en/%C3%BCber-das-parlament/parlamentsw%C3%B6rterbuch/parlamentsw%C3%B6rterbuch-detail?WordId=216) a regularly updated and revised collection of the legislative resources of the [Official Compilation (OC)](official_compilation.md) arranged under subject headings.

 An important aspect of the Classified Compilation is the classification of the entries according to a legal taxonomy.
 A deeper explanation of the Classified Compilation is also available in [German](https://www.fedlex.admin.ch/de/cc/explanations-cc)/[French](https://www.fedlex.admin.ch/fr/cc/explanations-cc)/[Italian](https://www.fedlex.admin.ch/it/cc/explanations-cc).